 Naturally, online reviews will help here as Google Ads allows you to display your star-ratings in Google Ads.
 There is, however, one catch.
 Reviews need to be collected by a Google-partner (like Trusted Shops).

 Waze, the socially-powered navigation app has started showing ads to their users.
-There are a variety of options, but the basic idea is that these ads are location-based and recommend local businesses to its users as they are driving.
+There are a variety of options, but the basic idea is that users get small notifications for local businesses on their route while driving.

 The power of reviews